 Groups of young people, as well as older romantic couples, enjoy this comfy atmosphere.
 It’s smart to make a reservation before coming to Kilo Bali!

-Drawing from its owner’s life experiences, the Kilo Bali menu is a fusion of tastes of Southeast Asia and Latin America.
+Drawing from its owner’s life experiences, the Kilo Bali menu is a fusion of tastes from Southeast Asia and Latin America.
 Portions are meant for sharing, so feel free to order more choices!

 Side note: if you’re into unusual interior design, definitely pay a visit to the Kilo Bali restroom!